danyuchn/GPT-4o-transcribe-shortcut/README.md

 - Adjust the language output (e.g., Simplified Chinese, English).
 - Add more context or system instructions.

+You can also change the `model` parameter to `gpt‑4o‑mini‑transcribe` or `whisper‑1` for alternative transcription backends.

 ---

 ## Additional Resources